 Additionally, multiplexing of guides allows EvolvR to target more than one genomic site for mutagenesis, a feature which they used to generate bacteria resistant to both spectinomycin and streptomycin, but could also be used for studying epistatic interactions.
 EvolvR could also be a tool for lineage tracing cells that do not tolerate double-strand DNA breaks by introducing a unique tag into a genomic site of choice via the mutational abilities of PolI3m.
 This tag would allow researchers to trace the progeny of a single starting cell.
 Additionally, multiplexing of guides allows EvolvR to target more than one genomic site for mutagenesis, a feature which they used to generate bacteria resistant to both spectinomycin and streptomycin, but could also be used for studying epistatic interactions.

-Key takeaways for EvolvR
+Key takeaways for editing with EvolvR

 EvolvR allows for the continuous diversification of all nucleotides at a user-defined loci in bacteria.
 Its modular nature provides versatility in defining the mutational rate and editing window of the system and the flexibility to address many different types of research questions.
 Are you ready to start EvolvR-ing your targeted mutagenesis experiments?
 Find EvolvR plasmids at Addgene!